 Executive Leadership Team

-Dr. Lynch is Deputy Director General of Development & Delivery.
+Dr. Lynch is the Deputy Director General of Development & Delivery.
 Prior to IVI, she served 29 years in the U.S. Army.
-Dr. Lynch first served as Director of the Division of Viral Diseases at the Walter Reed Army Institute of Research during which significant studies were conducted for Japanese encephalitis, adenovirus and dengue vaccines.
-She was appointed Director of the Military Infectious Disease Research Program at Fort Detrick, Maryland, a product development program targeting vaccines against malaria, dengue and enteric pathogens, as well as new anti-parasitic drugs and infectious disease diagnostics for resource limited settings.
-She later became the Science Director for the Armed Forces Research Institute of Medical Sciences in Bangkok, Thailand, where she was responsible for activities spanning eight countries in South-East Asia that included biosurveillance, basic science, pre-clinical studies and human clinical trials.
+Dr. Lynch first served as Director of the Division of Viral Diseases at the Walter Reed Army Institute of Research, during which time significant studies were conducted for Japanese encephalitis, adenovirus and dengue vaccines.
+She was appointed Director of the Military Infectious Disease Research Program at Fort Detrick, Maryland; a product development program targeting vaccines against malaria, dengue and enteric pathogens, as well as new anti-parasitic drugs and infectious disease diagnostics for resource-limited settings.
+She later became the Science Director for the Armed Forces Research Institute of Medical Sciences in Bangkok, Thailand where she was responsible for activities spanning eight countries in South-East Asia which included biosurveillance, basic science, pre-clinical studies, and human clinical trials.
 Dr. Lynch received her M.D. from Columbia University and completed a Pediatric Residency and Infectious Disease fellowship at the Walter Reed Army Medical Center.

-Dr. Han is the Deputy Director General of IVI’s Government Affairs & Governance Unit.
-This unit will oversee engagement with the Korean government and other stakeholders in the Republic of Korea, and ensure that governance and internal control are in compliance with donor requirements and international accounting standards.
-Dr. Han has more than 30 years’ experience as a senior official in the Korean government in areas that include economic policy and budgeting.
-Among his positions were Director General of the Technology & Safety Policy Bureau, Ministry of Construction and Transportation; Director General of the Policy Analysis Bureau, National Economic Advisory Council; and Chief Executive Auditor of the Korea Credit Guarantee Fund.
-He is an Adjunct Professor at Seoul National University of Science and Technology.
-Dr. Han has a Ph.D. in economics from the University of Hawaii; Master of Science in management science from the Korea Advanced Institute of Science and Technology (KAIST); and Master of Public Administration and Bachelor of Arts in economics from Seoul National University.
-He is an Internal Auditor certified by the Institute of Internal Auditors, U.S.A.
+Dr. Han is the Deputy Director General of IVI’s Government & Global Affairs Unit.
+This unit oversees engagement with the Korean government and other global stakeholders.
+Dr. Han has more than 30 years’ experience as a senior official in the Korean government in the areas of economic policy and budgeting.
+Among his positions were: Director General of the Technology & Safety Policy Bureau, Ministry of Construction and Transportation; Director General of the Policy Analysis Bureau, National Economic Advisory Council; and Chief Executive Auditor of the Korea Credit Guarantee Fund.
+He was also an Adjunct Professor at Seoul National University of Science and Technology.
+Dr. Han has a Ph.D. in economics from the University of Hawaii; a Master of Science in management science from the Korea Advanced Institute of Science and Technology (KAIST); and a Master of Public Administration and a Bachelor of Arts in economics from Seoul National University.
+He is a Certified Internal Auditor of the Institute of Internal Auditors, U.S.A.